Josef Newgarden taken to hospital; Pato O'Ward wins at Iowa

 UP NEXT

 IndyCar and NASCAR share next weekend at Indianapolis Motor Speedway.
-IndyCar races Saturday on the road course; NASCAR races Sunday.
+IndyCar races Saturday on the road course; NASCAR races Sunday on the same circuit.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports